SeSodesa/rustla/README.rst

 are not yet supported, as can be witnessed by looking into the files ``src/parser/table_parsers`` and ``src/parser/directive_parsers``.

-This tool can therefore help you with tranferring course materials to the LarST format, but certain things will need to be implemented by the user themselves.
+This tool can therefore help you with tranferring course materials from reStructuredText to the LarST format, but certain structures will need to be transferred by the user themselves.

 Build instructions
 ------------------